miroculus/sails-redis-schema/README.md

 # sails-redis-schema

-A redis adapter for Sails / Waterline with basic schema support.
+A redis adapter for Sails / Waterline with basic schema and indexing support.

 ## Installation